abcnews/env-utils/README.md

 A promise that resolves when Odyssey is finished loading.
 This will resolve with a reference to the Odyssey API.

 ## Development

-This repo uses tsdx for development and np for releases.

 Everything you need should be in the npm scripts: